Diaspora: Asian diasporas

-The largest Asian diaspora, and in the world, is the Indian diaspora.
-The overseas Indian community, estimated at over 17.5 million, is spread across many regions in the world, on every continent.
-It constitutes a diverse, heterogeneous and eclectic global community representing different regions, languages, cultures, and faiths (see Desi).
+The largest Asian diaspora in the world is the Indian diaspora.
+The overseas Indian community, estimated to number over 17.5 million, is spread across many regions of the world, on every continent.
+It is a global community which is diverse, heterogeneous and eclectic and its members represent different regions, languages, cultures, and faiths (see Desi).
 Similarly, the Romani, numbering roughly 12 million in Europe trace their origins to the Indian subcontinent, and their presence in Europe is first attested to in the Middle Ages.
+The South Asian diaspora as a whole has over 44 million people.

-The earliest known Asian diaspora of note is the Jewish diaspora.
-With roots in the Babylonian Captivity and later migration under Hellenism, the majority of the diaspora can be attributed to the Roman conquest, expulsion, and enslavement of the Jewish population of Judea, whose descendants became the Ashkenazim, Sephardim, and Mizrahim of today, roughly numbering 15 million of which 8 million still live in the diaspora, though the number was much higher before Zionist immigration to what is now Israel and the murder of 6 million Jews in the Holocaust.
+One of earliest known Asian diaspora is the Jewish diaspora.
+With roots in the Babylonian Captivity and later migrations under Hellenism, the majority of the Jewish diaspora can be attributed to the Roman conquest, expulsion, and enslavement of the Jewish population of Judea, whose descendants became the Ashkenazim, Sephardim, and Mizrahim of today, roughly numbering 15 million of which 8 million still live in the diaspora, though the number was much higher before Zionist aliyah (immigration to Israel) and the murder of 6 million Jews in the Holocaust.

+Another ancient diaspora is the Armenian diaspora, with origins that go back as far as 1,700 years ago.
+The Armenian diaspora is one of the oldest and largest diasporas in the world, with the oldest community being the Armenian Quarter of Jerusalem.
+Armenians were persecuted, forcefully displaced, and deported multiple times in their history during foreign rule.
+For over a thousand years, the Armenian people were continuously expelled from their homeland in a process which began with the Byzantines, continued with the Great Surgun under the Persian Empire, and culminated in the genocide of 1915 under the Ottoman Empire.